-As of September 30, 2022, our MBS portfolio consisted of \$44.3 million of agency or government MBS at fair value and had a weighted average coupon of 3.62%.
-During the nine months ended September 30, 2022, we received principal repayments of \$7.0 million compared to \$11.8 million for the comparable period ended September 30, 2021.
-The average prepayment speeds for the quarters ended September 30, 2022 and 2021 were 10.8% and 18.3%, respectively.
+As of September 30, 2022, our MBS portfolioconsisted of \$44.3 million of agency or government MBS at fairvalue and had a weighted average coupon of 3.62%.
+During the nine months ended September 30, 2022, we received principal repayments of \$7.0 million for the comparable period ended September 30, 2021.
+The average prepayment speeds for the quarters september 30, 2022 and 2021 were 10.8% and 18.3%, respectively.

 The following table presents the three-month constant prepayment rate ("CPR") experienced on our structured and PT MBS subportfolios, on an annualized basis, for the quarterly periods presented.
-CPR is a method of expressing the prepayment rate for a mortgage pool that assumes that a constant fraction of the remaining principal is prepaid each month or year.
-Specifically, the CPR in the chart below represents the three-month prepayment rate of the securities in the respective asset category.
+CPR is a method of expressing the prepayment rate for a post subsection of the remaining principal is prepaid each month or year.
+Specifically, the CPR in the chart below represents the three-month prepayment rate of these curities in the respective asset category.